rybakit/msgpack.php/README.md

 > large (16- and 32-bit) arrays or strings.
 However, if you know the value type in advance (for example, you only
 > work with UTF-8 strings or/and associative arrays), you can eliminate this overhead by forcing the packer to use
 > the appropriate type, which will save it from running the auto-detection routine.
 Another option is to explicitly
 > specify the value type.
-The library provides 2 auxiliary classes for this, `Map` and `Binary`.
+The library provides 2 auxiliary classes for this, `Map` and `Bin`.
 > Check the ["Type transformers"](#type-transformers) section below for details.*

 Examples: